-Understanding the History of Science: background and context
+Understanding the History of Science (Background and Context- Tertiary Sources)

 Encyclopedias and histories are useful first stops to acquire context and background for your topic.

 There are many helpful encyclopedias, dictionaries, and handbooks in Widener and other libraries that can give you a general overview of a specific topic.
 You can try searching in HOLLIS for your subject (see the HOLLIS tab for finding the proper Subject terms) plus the words encyclopedias or dictionaries.

 To find individual encyclopedia articles in HOLLIS Everything, do a Title search on your topic and in the results list look for Resource Type under Refine My Results in the right-hand column.
 Choose Reference entries.

 Cambridge Histories Online includes Cambridge History of Science: